-Charles Edward Bean was born in Bathurst, New South Wales, on 18th November, 1879.
+Charles Edwin Bean was born in Bathurst, New South Wales, on 18th November, 1879.
 His family moved to England in 1889 and on the completion of his secondary education he won a scholarship to Hertford College, Oxford, where he studied classics.

 In 1904 Bean returned to Australia where he was admitted to the New South Wales Bar.
 Four years later he joined the Sydney Morning Herald as a journalist.
 His account of outback life, On the Wool Track, was published in 1910.